Alternative Dispute Resolution (ADR) - Mediation, Arbitration, Neutral Assessment

 In neutral assessment or neutral evaluation, each party would present the case to Mr. Tobia, acting as a neutral "evaluator."
 The evaluator then gives an opinion on the strengths and weaknesses of each party's evidence and arguments and about how the dispute could be resolved.
 Although the evaluator's opinion is not binding, the parties typically use it as a basis for trying to point a way toward a negotiated resolution of the dispute.
 In these instances, an evaluation of the dispute that seeks to determine best and worst case alternatives often can point the way to a negotiated agreement.

-To schedule a free initial consultation – email to firstname.lastname@example.org or call the firm’s Wilmington office directly at (302) 655-5303.
+To schedule an initial consultation – email to firstname.lastname@example.org or call the firm’s Wilmington office directly at (302) 655-5303.